twbs/bootstrap/README.md

 Please submit all pull requests against *-wip branches.
 If your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the [Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).

+Editor preferences are also available in the [editor config](.editorconfig) for easy application in common text editors.
+Read more and download plugins at [http://editorconfig.com](http://editorconfig.com).

 ## Community